wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 ### Commons editors

-- Ability to store structured data relevant to files on Commons, on Commons.
+- Store structured data relevant to files on Commons, on Commons.
 - Describe Commons files using concepts from Wikidata.

 ### Data re-user

-- Ability to access Wikidata's content via a web API.
+- Access Wikidata's content via a web API.
-- Ability to fix and add values on Wikidata.
+- Fix and add values on Wikidata.

 #### Researcher

-- Ability to obtain large parts of the data on Wikidata.
+- Obtain large parts of the data on Wikidata.
-- Ability to quickly create visualizations based on data from Wikidata without the need to download it.
+- Quickly create visualizations based on data from Wikidata without the need to download it.
-- Ability to fix minor modeling and data issues.
+- Fix minor modeling and data issues.

 ### Data donor

-- Ability to import (donate) subset of my collection data to Wikidata.
+- Import (donate) subset of my collection data to Wikidata.
-- Ability to monitor, maintain, and re-export the data donated to Wikidata.
+- Monitor, maintain, and re-export the data donated to Wikidata.
-- Ability to cross-check an external data collection against Wikidata.
+- Cross-check an external data collection against Wikidata.

 ### Non Wikimedia Wikibase Project

-- Ability to create knowledge bases similar to Wikidata using our same software stack (including extensions, tools and features)
+- Create knowledge bases similar to Wikidata using our same software stack (including extensions, tools and features)
-- Ability to install, configure, update, and maintain a Wikibase instance with confidence.
+- Install, configure, update, and maintain a Wikibase instance with confidence.
-- Ability to easily import a large data set into a non Wikimedia Wikibase.
+- Import a large data set into a non Wikimedia Wikibase.
-- Ability to use the same Wikidata ontology on a non Wikimedia Wikibase.
+- Use the same Wikidata ontology on a non Wikimedia Wikibase.
-- Ability to extend a non Wikimedia Wikibase with relevant entities from Wikidata (federation).
+- Extend a non Wikimedia Wikibase with relevant entities from Wikidata (federation).

 #### Large Non Wikimedia Wikibase Project

-- Ability to import large amount of data (>1M entities) into the Wikibase quickly & efficiently.
+- Import large amount of data (>1M entities) into the Wikibase quickly & efficiently.

 ### Product Managers